EvictionLab/eviction-lab-website/content/updates/research/how-much-rental-assistance-did-your-community-receive-during-the-pandemic/index.md

   gradientType="discrete"
   title="Figure 1.
 ERA distribution data coverage by county" colors="#94aabd;#434878;#2c897f"
-  binValues="Included in County-Month and County-Total;Included only in County-Total;No data"
+  binValues="No data;Included only in County-Total;Included in County-Month and County-Total"
   useFullUSBounds=true
   noLegend=true
 %}}